multikill/NtCreateFile/README.md

 # NtCreateFile
 ## Setup
-- Switch to X64 (should work for x86)
+- Switch to X64 (should also work for x86)
 - Switch to Release
 - Settings -> C/C++ -> Optimization -> Disabled